 In the early 17th century, most of the southern region of Vietnam was nearly uninhabited and in the position of Ho Chi Minh City, there was a small village formed with a few residents.
 However, thanks to its advantage in location, the town grew both economically and politically.
 By the 19th century, this had become a cultural hub of the South as well as an important trading center of the country.

-You might not know that there was a time Saigon was referred to as the Pearl of the Far East.
 Sadly, having been through various occurrences and two disastrous wars has stunted the city’s development.
 Only after the political instabilities had settled, Saigon recovered miraculously and maintained its leading position in terms of both the economics and culture.
 Officially named as Ho Chi Minh City, Saigon today has 22 districts in total and attracts hundreds of thousands of tourists annually.

 It’s hard to cover everything about Saigon in one article.
 There have been too many ups and downs during its 300-year history that a small article does it no justice.